viraj-sh/mydylms-api/readme.md

-## DY Patil LMS API (Unofficial)
+## MYDY LMS API (Unofficial)

-This is a FastAPI-based wrapper for the DY Patil LMS.
+This is a FastAPI-based wrapper for the MYDY LMS.
 It provides endpoints to access login, semesters, subjects, documents, and attendance data.

 ---